Short Story - Mending Wall - Grant Eagar

 Before I built a wall I'd ask to know What I was walling in or walling out,

-After another blow from her great spiked tail the wall came tumbling down.
-The tall, horned creature stepped over the fallen debris and approached him, He stumbled backwards and she pursued him.
-Would she devour him or simple torture him?
-Would his death be swift and painless or slow and cruel.
+After another blow from her great spiked tail, the wall came tumbling down.
+The tall, horned creature stepped over the fallen debris and approached him.
+He stumbled backwards, and she pursued him.
+Would she devour him or simply torture him?
+Would his death be swift and painless or slow and cruel?
 He shook with terror and ran.
-She kept pace with him with her long powerful legs.
-He glanced back and she grinned at him with her long pointy teeth.
-"Seth you may run, but I will have you.
+She kept pace with him with her long, powerful legs.
+He glanced back, and she grinned at him with her pointy teeth.
+"Seth, you may run, but I will have you.
 You will be mine."

-Just then the late bell rang and Seth looked up from his desk and cautiously glanced about.
-Rachel adjusted her hair to hide her horns then shyly smiled at him and waved.
-He forced a smile and took a deep breath of courage then waved in return.
+Just then, the late bell rang.
+Seth looked up from his desk and cautiously glanced about.
+Rachel adjusted her hair to hide her horns, then shyly smiled at him and waved.
+She did not have pointy teeth after all.
+He forced a smile and took a deep breath of courage, then waved in return.
+He picked up his books, stepped over the mythical wall, walked over, and sat next to her.

 Comments